 Dull: Dull pain is less intense than throbbing or pulsing pain, but it can still be disruptive.
 The pain may be on one side of the head or may affect both sides.
 Sharp: Sharp pain is less common than other types of pain, but it can be very severe.
 The pain may be on one side of the head or may affect both sides.
 If you’re keeping a migraine diary, be sure to log the type of pain you’re experiencing.
 This can help your doctor identify the most effective treatment for your migraines.

 How to write a migraine diary

 If you are not sure how to write a migraine diary, you can perform a quick search on the Internet.
 There are printable worksheets that you can download and a form to guide you, containing a simple table for your migraine attacks.
 A sample migraine log might be useful, but you can always customize the template and include additional details.
 However, aside from these examples, you can trust the CareClinic health app to keep an eye on your condition (see below how).

 In time, thanks to the regular recording of your manifestations, you learn to recognize the warning signs associated with a migraine.
 For instance, some people feel hungry or have cravings for sweets.
 Others yawn excessively or become sensitive to noise, experiencing irritability at the same time.

 Recording information about your complaints is useful.
-It can help you determine whether you actually suffer from a migraine or other type of headaches (cluster headache, tension headache).
+It can help you determine whether you actually suffer from a migraine or other type of headache (cluster headache, tension headache).
 You should use the application as soon as an attack has occurred.
 This will help you be as detailed and specific as possible.
 You can trust the app to determine how frequent the attacks are and how much time has passed since your last attack.

-Facts about migraine
+Facts about migraines